In this section:

 You do this by completing form SA905 Trust and Estate Capital Gains (the Capital Gains Tax supplementary pages of the Trust and Estate Tax Return).

 If you want HMRC to check the valuation you've made of an asset that you have to pay Capital Gains Tax on, you can use the form below.
-If they agree with your valuation, they will not challenge your use of it in your Trust and Estate Tax Return.
+If they agree with your valuation, they will not challenge your use of it in your Trust & Estate Tax Return.